Mowje/node-ths/README.md

 ### Usage :

+Aside the constructor, the exposed API doesn't change much from the normal THS module (that is described above).
+To escape an optional parameter (in order to set a parameter that follows, for example) set it to `undefined`

 The THS process pool is implemented in `ths-pool.js`.
-So here is how we instanciate a pool:
+So here is how we "instanciate" a pool:

 	var ths_pool_builder = require('ths/ths-pool');
 	var ths_pool = ths_pool_builder([args]);